xueweic/TGPred/README.md

 ### Simulated data

-- **Step 1**: Construct the network structure from either Hierarchical Network or Barabasi-Albert Network in simulation studies.
+**Step 1**: Construct the network structure from either Hierarchical Network or Barabasi-Albert Network in simulation studies.

--- In Hierarchical Network, the number of genes must be the integer times 100.
+- In Hierarchical Network, the number of genes must be the integer times 100.
---In Barabasi-Albert Network, the number of genes must be the integer times 10.
+- In Barabasi-Albert Network, the number of genes must be the integer times 10.

 ``` r
 library(APGD)